deltafi/deltafi/deltafi-docs/public/docs/getting-started/simple-plugin.md

 The default implementation of the transform simply passes data through, which is not very interesting.
 Now is the time to remedy that.

-## Adding some logic to implement the JsonToYamlAction transformation
+## Adding Some Logic to Implement the JsonToYamlAction Transformation

 By default, the generated `example-plugin/src/main/java/org/deltafi/example/actions/JsonToYamlAction.java` reads the content that was ingressed and rewrites the content without modification.
 In this section